pololu/motoron-python/README.md

 ## Installation

-First, install Git and Python 3 by following the appropriate instructions for your operating system.
+First, install Git, Python 3, and the Python 3 "venv" module by following the appropriate instructions for your operating system.
 On Debian-based operating systems, for example, you can run:

-    sudo apt install git python3
+    sudo apt install git python3-venv

 In a shell, run this command to create a Python virtual environment to hold this library and its dependencies.